cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 # Rest of environment variables for Pod to run
 ```

-We recommend that the admin will define `Role` and not `ClusterRole` to follow the principle of least privilege on resources.
+We recommend that the admin will define `Role` and not `ClusterRole` to follow the principle of least privilege on resources (manifests are documented below).

 #### Code changes